EDUCATIONAL GAMES FOR MARKETING

 Teams compete against the computer and progress at their own pace, which is great for classes needing low overhead.

-Students typically play individually.
+Students can play individually, or teams of 2-4 work well.
 Playing individually eliminates the need to arrange teams which may be impractical in large classes.

 Challenge your students to develop a new, niche market using an advanced 3D printing technology to build carbon fiber bike frames.
 The new bikes are strong, lightweight, and can be custom tailored for each rider.
 Bikes can be built to demand, eliminating most of the inventory that would otherwise be held, and reducing distribution costs.
 The new bikes promise to create a brand new market opportunity.
 Will your students reshape the bike industry?